 2. The Toy Shed

-At the Fen Farmland Museum there are a lot of tractors from through the ages, alongside all manor of other farming contraptions.
-The favourite is always going to be the one tractor they can sit on and ride though.
+At the Fen Farmland Museum, there are a lot of tractors from through the ages, alongside all manner of other farming contraptions.
+The favourite is always going to be the one tractor they can sit on and ride through.

 4. Outdoor Play

 There’s plenty of outside space for the kids to burn off some excess energy around the Fen Farmland Museum.
 There were also mini tractors (always a favourite) and a small but fun play area.